Volunteer in Uganda – Most affordable programs with IKPVA!!

 Volunteer in Uganda in our IT program and open a new world to students and teachers.
 Uganda faces the same challenges as most developing economies, the poorly developed ICT infrastructure.
 The most specific factors constraining connectivity especially in rural areas are the largely poor communications infrastructure, limited electricity coverage, and the high capital costs involved in setting up a computer laboratory.

 Majority of public and community schools do not have access to computers.
 The few schools that have computer centres have limited computers, with un-skilled or qualified teachers.
 Volunteers in Uganda impart various practical computer skills to students in schools as well as their teachers, community youth, women; ranging from how to turn a computer on and off, to explaining software application and systems such as Word, Excel and PowerPoint, and demonstrating how to use the internet for research and communication.
-Please note, volunteers do not need to be qualified or experienced to participate on these projects, however volunteers with special expertise are highly preferred.
+Please note, we will give preference to volunteers who bring some special expertise, however volunteers do not need to be qualified or experienced to participate in the women empowerment project.

 Special Project – Microfinance internships Program

 Volunteer in Uganda in a microfinance project with the aim to contribute towards sustainable economic development by providing local individuals, groups and communities with the proper skills training and micro-loans to grow their businesses, create new jobs and help break the cycle of poverty and hunger.
 Through working with volunteers we develop small business ideas, basic bookkeeping skills and conduct weekly workshops on topics related to micro-credit, computer literacy and vocation skills training.
-Please note: volunteers do not need to be qualified or experienced to participate on these projects, however volunteers with special expertise are highly preferred.
+Please note: volunteers do not need to be qualified or experienced to participate on these projects, however we will give preference to volunteers with special expertise.

 Special Project – Women and Girls Empowerment Projects

 Iko Poran Uganda works with local communities to promote gender equality, help women overcome difficult circumstances, and empower them to reach their full potential, through five key programs: Education (literacy) — rights and life skills; Saving and micro-credit through cooperative groups; Income generative skills training — agricultural and non-agricultural products; Women’s health and maternity education; Teaching English language for young women.
-Please note: volunteers do not need to be qualified or experienced to participate on these projects, however volunteers with special expertise are highly preferred.
+Please note: we will give preference to volunteers who bring some special expertise, however volunteers do not need to be qualified or experienced to participate in the women empowerment project.